pradeepsinngh/Statistical-Data-Analysis-using-R/README.md

-# Introduction to Statistics with R (for data science!)
+# Introduction to Data Science!

-Introduction to Statistics with R (for data science!)
+Introduction to data science with R.